xZanderBR/Custom-Mod-Editor-Feature-Portfolio/README.md

 - Binary I/O, custom serialization, reverse-engineering
 - Dependency graph linking, asset integrity handling
 - Extending an existing large C# codebase

+## FAQ
+**Q: Can I try the loader?**
+A: The implementation is private; the videos show the workflow.
+I’m happy to discuss the approach in interviews.

+**Q: Why no code?**
+A: Sharing internals could enable misuse and violate community expectations.
+This portfolio focuses on **design, scope, and results**.

+**Q: Is this a fork or a plug-in?**
+A: It’s a **built-in feature** integrated directly into the editor’s codebase (not an external extension).